AsteriskAmpersand/Ice-Stable/README.md

   - > In vanilla, FSS's ability to instantly fill the Spirit bar (or delete the bar on failed counters) negated most of the value in generating Spirit with other moves.
 With these changes, FSS is no longer a Spirit generator, but it still remains a powerful defensive tool.
 - Special Sheathe:
   - Quick Sheathe bonus effect changed to apply fully to sheathing animation.
-  - Upon sheathing, can be canceled by rolling after a 1 second delay.
+  - Upon sheathing for at least 1 second, can be canceled by evading in any direction.
+  - An audio and visual cue will be triggered When performed with at least 35% spirit (for ISS).
 - Iai Slash:
   - MV decreased to 16+12 (down from 18+13).
   - Spirit generation increased to 5% per hit (up from 0%).